 Acting against dandruff, but from the inside: this is the challenge that researchers at L’Oréal and Nestlé have successfully overcome.
 They managed to isolate a probiotic, the Lactobacillius paracasei ST11, which is capable of significantly reducing dandruff and related symptoms (itching, rash...), by stimulating the scalp's function of acting as a barrier.
 ST11 is now offered by the Innéov brand, in the form of a nutritional supplement for cosmetic purposes, under the name of Santé capillaire DS™.
 Its effectiveness has been proven in a clinical study carried out over 90 days.

-Intra-Cylane® has all the qualities of an exceptional molecule.
-It is capable of penetrating to the core of each hair to create a flexible and resistant molecular network that fills out and strengthens the fiber.
-To create it, the researchers were inspired by a chemical process called sol-gel.
-Used particularly in the glass industry, it consists of modifying certain materials to transform them from the state of an aqueous solution to a solid gel state.
-At present, we find Intra-Cylane® in Volumorphose by Kérastase or the filler serum Fiberceutic by L'Oréal Professional.
+Intra-Cylane® & Filloxane® are exceptional molecules.
+They are capable of penetrating to the core of hair fiber to create a flexible and resistant molecular network that fills out and strengthens the fiber.
+To design them, the researchers were inspired by a chemical process called sol-gel.
+Used particularly in the glass industry, it consists of modifying certain materials to transform them from a solution state to a solid gel state.
+At present, we find Intra-Cylane® and Filloxane® in hair care products and routines for thin, dull, damaged, low density hair in different brands Kérastase, L'Oréal Professional, L’Oréal Paris, Vichy, Garnier and Matrix (US).

 Pro-Xylane® − 2006